19hours/sg-statutes/Acts/Customs Act.md

 (iv) selling goods to tourists and to returning or departing residents of Singapore free of duty for which a licence is required under section 82; or

 (b) in relation to any goods liable to goods and services tax on the import of goods into Singapore under the Goods and Services Tax Act (Cap.
-117A), storing goods without payment of such tax for which a licence is required under regulations made pursuant to section 37(3)(c) of that Act.
+117A), storing goods without payment of such tax for which a licence is required under regulations made pursuant to section 37(5)(b) of that Act.

 [3/2008 wef 04/04/2008]

+[Act 25 of 2011 wef 01/01/2012]

 Sale by retail vested in Director-General